ucasligang/ucasligang.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Senior Researcher (Tenure-track Senior Researcher) and Master's supervisor at the Institute of Information Engineering, Chinese Academy of Sciences (CAS), working on large-scale statistical learning theory and large language models (LLMs).
+I am an Associate Professor and Master's supervisor at the Institute of Information Engineering, Chinese Academy of Sciences (CAS), working on large-scale statistical learning theory and large language models (LLMs).
 In July 2020, I obtained my Ph.D. degree from Institute of Information Engineering, CAS, advised by Associate Prof. [Yong Liu](https://liuyonggsai.github.io/) and Prof. Weiping Wang.

 To address the limited theoretical interpretability of large-scale machine learning algorithms, my focus lies in researching the foundational theoretical guarantees of large language models and other large-scale machine learning algorithms.
 I aim to enhance algorithms guided by theoretical findings, thereby reducing the gap between foundational theory and practical implementation.
 My research interests encompass but are not limited to: